 of the track.
-Pressing repetitively will trigger the

-audio from the beginning of the track.
-To stop

-the audio, hold the alt key while either clicking the play button, or pressing the corresponding play button or the corresponding shortcut key.
+Pressing repetitively will trigger the audio from the beginning of the track.
+To stop the audio, hold the alt key while either clicking the play button, or pressing the corresponding immediately.

-Upon release of the play button, the audio stops

-immediately.
 This mode most closely resembles the function of the "note off" mode found on contains a loop.
 The file will then start from the to trigger each sample respectively.